Quality

 invoices

-A document that describes the transactions between the purchasing department and a supplier.
+A document issued to a buyer from a supplier as a transaction record.
 Invoices list the goods provided by the supplier and their costs.

 ISO 9000

-A series of standards intended to guide an organization on the implementation and continual improvement of a Quality Management System.
+A series of quality assurance standards intended to guide an organization on the implementation and continuous improvement of quality management.
 Certification and registration to ISO 9000 indicates an organization is striving to meet the quality requirements of its customers.

 ISO 9001:2015